An official Word document of these bylaws may be downloaded here.

 NATIONAL CAPITAL SQUASH RACQUETS ASSOCIATION BY-LAWS

-These Bylaws were adopted on June 24, 2003, and amended on September 17, 2011, to govern activities of the National Capital Squash Racquets Association, Inc. (“NCS”), also known as “National Capital Squash.”
+These Bylaws were adopted on June 24, 2003, and amended on September 17, 2011 and June 17, 2013, to govern activities of the National Capital Squash Racquets Association, Inc. (“NCS”), also known as “National Capital Squash.”

 ARTICLE I – Mission

 NCS is organized exclusively for the charitable, religious educational and scientific purposes within the meaning of section 501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provisions of any future United States Internal Revenue law (the “Code”), including, for such purposes, the making of distributions to organizations under Section 501(c)(3) of the Code, for the purpose of promoting and encouraging squash racquets in the Washington, D. C., area as a District Association of the United States Squash Racquets Association (“USQ”), through the implementation of clinics, league play, tournaments and junior development programs.

 ARTICLE II – Organization

 Section 1.
 NCS is a non-profit corporation, incorporated under the District of Columbia NON-PROFIT CORPORATION ACT.
 NCS shall not carry on any activities not permitted to be carried on by a corporation exempt from Federal income tax under Section 501(c)(3) of the Code of 1986.